Our History: A Generation of Progress

 - Brian D. Chavez hired as executive vice president and chief executive officer.

-- Chavez changes the name to The Hope Foundation.
+- The Southwest Oncology Group Foundation updates its name to The Hope Foundation.

 - Results of the NCI-sponsored Breast Cancer Prevention Trial show that the anti-estrogen drug tamoxifen can reduce the incidence of breast cancer among women who are at increased risk of the disease by about 50 percent.